Shattered Vows: Getting Beyond Betrayal

 Q: Do people push their partners into affairs?

-Dr. G: No. People can create a pattern in the marriage that isn’t enhancing, and the partner, instead of dealing with the dissatisfaction and trying to work on the relationship, escapes it and goes someplace else.
+Dr Glass: No. People can create a pattern in the marriage that isn’t enhancing.
+And the partner, instead of dealing with the dissatisfaction and trying to work on the relationship, escapes it and goes someplace else.

 Q: That is the wrong way to solve the problem?

-Dr. G: Yes.
-There are some gender differences in the ways partners handle problems, although everything we say about men can be true for some women, and everything we say about women can be true for some men.
+Dr Glass: Yes.
+There are some gender differences in the ways partners handle problems.
+Although everything we say about men can be true for some women, and everything we say about women can be true for some men.
 Generally when a woman is unhappy, she lets her partner know.
 She feels better afterwards because she’s gotten it off her chest.
 It doesn’t interfere with her love.
-She’s trying to improve the relationship: “If I tell him what makes me unhappy, then he’ll know how to please me; I am giving him a gift by telling him.”
+She’s trying to improve the relationship: “If I tell him what makes me unhappy, then he’ll know how to please me.
+I am giving him a gift by telling him.”

 Q: She becomes the pursuer, he the distancer.

-Dr. G: When she withdraws, the marriage is much further down the road to dissolution, because she’s given up.
+Dr Glass: When she withdraws, the marriage is much further down the road to dissolution.
+That’s because she’s given up.
 Her husband, unfortunately, thinks things are so much better because she’s no longer complaining.
 He doesn’t recognize that she has detached and become emotionally available for an affair.
-The husband first notices it when she becomes disinterested in sex—or after she’s left!
+The husband first notices it when she becomes disinterested in sex —or after she’s left!
 Then he’ll do anything to keep her.
 The tragedy is that it’s often too little too late.

 Q: The opportunities for affairs have changed radically in the past 20 years.
 Men and women are together all the time in the workplace, and workplaces are sexy places.
 You dress up, you’re trying your best, there’s lots of energy in the air.